JGioia/jgioia_panda_projects/readme.md

 rosrun jgioia_panda_projects demo_april_tag.py
  ```

-Unfortunately, I forgot to take a video of it working before I left campus and returned the camera.
+Unfortunately, I forgot to take a video of it before I left campus and returned the camera.

 ## Difficulties encountered